CBI arrests Power Grid exec director, Tata Projects executive VP among 6 in bribery case | Law-Order

 - India

-The CBI has arrested Executive Director of Power Grid Corporation of India B S Jha and five officials of Tata Projects, including its Executive VP Deshraj Pathak and Assistant VP R N Singh, in connection with alleged bribery to favour the private company, officials said on Thursday.

-The probe agency had conducted searches on Wednesday in Ghaziabad, Noida, and Gurugram, among other places, during which Rs 93 lakh cash was recovered from the Gurugram premises of Jha.
-Jha is currently posted in Itanagar, they said.
+The CBI has arrested Executive Director of Power Grid Corporation of India B S Jha and five officials of Tata Projects, including its Executive VP Desh Raj Pathak and Assistant VP R N Singh, in connection with alleged bribery to favor the private company, officials said on Thursday.
+The probe agency arrested the accused after conducting searches at 11 locations on Wednesday which continued till Thursday, and recovered Rs 93 lakh from the premises of Jha in Gurugram, they said.

-It is alleged that Jha was extending favours to Tata Projects in various projects in return of illicit payment, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)